tock/tock/doc/reference/trd-appid.md

 deterministic mapping).

 Short IDs are locally unique for three reasons.
-First, it simplifies process management and naming: a particular application identifier uniquely identifies a running process.
+First, it simplifies process management and naming: a particular Short ID uniquely identifies a running process.
 Second, it ensures that resources bound to an application identifier (such as non-volatile storage) do not have to handle concurrent accesses from multiple processes.
-Finally, generally one does not want two copies of the same Application running: they can create conflicting responses and behaviors.
+Finally, generally one does not want two copies of the same Application
+running: they can create conflicting responses and behaviors.

 For example, suppose there is a system that wants to grant extra permissions to a particular Application.
 TBF Objects for this